Mixing C (structured) and C++ exceptions

 If you mix structured and C++ exceptions, be aware of these potential issues:

-C++ exceptions and structured exceptions cannot be mixed within the same function.
+C++ exceptions and structured exceptions can't be mixed within the same function.

-There may be some situations in which destructor functions are not called for all objects.
-For example, if a structured exception occurs while attempting to make a function call through an uninitialized function pointer, and that function takes as parameters objects that were constructed before the call, the destructors of those objects are not called during stack unwind.
+There may be some situations in which destructor functions aren't called for all objects.
+For example, a structured exception could occur while attempting to make a function call through an uninitialized function pointer.
+If the function parameters are objects constructed before the call, the destructors of those objects don't get called during stack unwind.